A tech enthusiast who practically lives on the internet, I enjoy sci-fi and fantasy books, video games, and fanfiction in my free time.

-Google has recently added a new feature called multiple sign in that makes using several Google accounts at once much easier.
+Google has a feature called multiple sign-in that makes using several Google accounts at once much easier.
 It works for Gmail as well as some other products.
 It won't work for things like AdWords and Blogger.

 Simply login to Gmail and click the e-mail link located at the top right corner of your screen.
 A dropdown menu will open, which will show your current account as well as an "Add account" button.
 Click said button and follow the steps, inputting the username and password for your secondary account.

-This will allow you to check two different Gmail inboxes in two browser tabs without having to sign off and on - or use any other supported Google product in this manner.
+This will allow you to check two different Gmail inboxes in two browser tabs without having to sign off and on, or use any other supported Google product in this manner.
 You will also be able to switch between accounts with one click.
-If you attempt to use a product which does not yet support Google's new multiple sign-in feature, your default username will be used.
+If you attempt to use a product that does not yet support Google's multiple sign-in feature, your default username will be used.

 #4.
 Forward Secondary Gmail Accounts to Your Main One

 Receive messages from multiple e-mail accounts in a single inbox